Bolivia Expels Mexican Ambassador and Two Spanish Diplomats

 The developments come after Reuters reported on Wednesday that Mexico's Foreign Ministry accused Bolivia of "harassment and intimidation" of its diplomats at the Mexican embassy in La Paz, requesting a meeting with Bolivia's charge d'affaires.

+This is the far-right mob that today attacked Spain's diplomatic car, in the wealthy Zona Sur of La Paz.
+Diplomats no longer safe in Bolivia.pic.twitter.com/qciGuHb4Cw— Ollie Vargas (@OVargas52) December 27, 2019

-The ministry sees the abundant surveillance of its embassy, as well as boosted police presence around the building as tantamount to an invasion of the embassy and going against Article 22 of the Vienna Convention on Diplomatic Relations.
+The ministry sees the abundant surveillance of its embassy, as well as boosted police presence around the building as tantamount to an invasion of the embassy and has stated that it goes against Article 22 of the Vienna Convention on Diplomatic Relations.

+Bolivian Foreign Minister Karen Longaric , for his part, claimed that during a recent “courtesy visit” to the Mexican ambassador’s residence in La Paz, Spanish diplomats were accompanied by masked and armed men, describing it as an abuse of Bolivia’s sovereignty.

+She said a protest would be lodged with the European Union, United Nations and Organisation of American States.

 Bolivia-Mexico Tensions